 The CFE iHub supports the creation of new businesses and collaborations that contribute to a circular economy through the development of circular solutions.
 Led by Innovation Guelph, it links multiple business support organizations in Guelph-Wellington, creating a “no wrong door” model to ensure easy access across the region.
 These organizations, known as the front doors, include:

 Two dedicated CFE iHub connectors have been engaged to build and strengthen connections and share information among the front doors, across the broader network of Our Food Future collaborators and into the community.

 The CFE iHub contributes to the development of a sustainable regional ecosystem by facilitating collaborations between businesses and by fostering circular economy principles.
 It engages with stakeholders across the rural-urban ecosystem to support the discovery, assessment and analysis of problems in the current food and environment systems.
 It especially addresses the its relationship to waste, inefficiency, and information gaps.
-In working towards a Circular Economy in collaboration with the COIL initiative, the CFE iHub team facilitates problem-surfacing and solution-generating activities and offers services like the CFE Digital Passport, ReSource Exchange, and Circular Food southern Ontario.
+In working towards a Circular Economy in collaboration with the COIL initiative, the CFE iHub team facilitates problem-surfacing and solution-generating activities and offers services like the CFE Digital Passport, and Circular Food southern Ontario.

 What is a Circular Food Economy?

 Inspired by the planet’s natural cycles, a circular food economy reimagines and regenerates the systems that feed us, eliminating waste, sharing economic prosperity, and nourishing our communities.